icppWorld/icgpt/README.md

   conda activate icgpt

+  # build a dev version, so you can add breakpoints etc.
+  npm run build:dev

   # start the npm development server, with hot reloading
+  # run against local deployment of backend
-  npm run start
+  npm run start:local

-  # to rebuild from scratch
+  # run against ic deployment of backend
-  npm run build
+  npm run start:ic         (NOTE: not tested...)

   ```

 - When you login, just create a new II, and once login completed, you will see the start screen shown at the top of this README.